jeggachakravarthy1111-cell/HUMANOID_HAND/README.md

 ### 5. First physical hand — straw joints

-The first physical build of the hand, fabricated by hand from paper and card, using drinking straws as the first version of the finger joints.
+The first physical build of the hand, fabricated by hand from cardboard , using the BENDABLE PART of drinking straws as the first version of the finger joints.

 ![First hand build using straws as finger joints](images/04_hand_straws.jpg)

 ### 6. Upgraded hand — hinged joints (Spider-Man sign 🕷️)

-The straw joints were then replaced with proper **hinges** for stronger, more reliable finger articulation — shown here holding the Spider-Man sign.
+The straw joints were then replaced with proper HANDMADE **hinges** for stronger, more reliable finger articulation — shown here holding the Spider-Man sign.
 This is the version in the hero image at the top.

 With the hinged joints in place, the fingers can actually **curl and extend independently** — the clip below shows the hand starting from an open palm, folding the middle and ring fingers down, and landing cleanly on the Spider-Man sign.
 This is the proof that the mechanical articulation works, ready to be driven by the tracked joint angles.